 c) While several Hindu kings enjoyed Varaha as a symbol of virility, and adorned him in temple and coinage alike, the Mogul occupation of India blunted the celebration of the boar god.
 Islam deems boars and pigs unclean animals; with the spread of Islam, especially in North India, there was a marked decline in the worship of Varaha.

 So, what do we know about this elusive Avatar?
 Like His immediate predecessors, His time-frame places Him around the deluge, when the primordial waters were a clear and present danger.
 Going back to His first incarnation, it was Vishnu who saved humanity from the Flood.
 Likewise, in His second form, He had to submerge Himself in the primal waters to hold up Mt.
 Meru, the axis mundi of the cosmos.
 These same primal waters are present in the Varaha myth as well.

 For many reasons – it depends on the version – the Earth is sinking back into the primordial ocean.
 In most versions, an Asura, a fallen demi-god, is to blame.
 Named Hiranyaksha, he had magically protected himself from being assaulted by a list of animals and humans – except he forgot to mention boars.

-Always read the fine print (apparently, not even divine beings read the license agreements before checking “I Accept”).
+Always read the fine print (apparently, not even semi-divine beings read the license agreements before checking “I Accept”).